Careless Driving Accidents in Ontario

-Careless driving is a pressing issue on the roads of Ontario, with serious implications for both drivers and the wider community.
-Defined by a failure to adhere to traffic rules or a lack of attention to the safety of others, careless driving can lead to devastating accidents.
+Careless driving is a pressing issue on Ontario’s roads, with serious consequences for drivers and the wider community.
+Defined by a failure to follow traffic rules or a lack of attention to others’ safety, careless driving can lead to devastating accidents.
 When such incidents occur, those at fault can face many consequences, including hefty fines, demerit points, increased insurance rates, and even the risk of license suspension

 92%